VlasovAlexey/DiveProMe/README.md

 - Alerts for cylinders capacity by mixtures type (O2% and profile type).
 - ICD Alerts.
 Steve Burton (Steve Burton, Pattaya, Thailand.
 December 2004 Rev: 2011) method and PP gas maximum difference.

-# Available Settings
-(comming soon)

 # Geting Started
-Get the latest version online [DiveProMe+](http://scan3d.ru/DiveMePro+/), clone or download from GitHub.
-Search index.html and start it/ Use latest Google Chrome\Mozilla Firefox\Safari for view.
-Thats all!
+- Get the latest version online [DiveProMe+](http://scan3d.ru/DiveMePro+/) or clone\download from GitHub.
+- Unzip arhive.
+Use latest Google Chrome\Mozilla Firefox\Safari for view.
+- Search index.html and start it.
+- Thats all!

 # Contributing
 Want to contribute?
 The team encourages community feedback and contributions.
 Please follow our contributing guidelines.